kdhageman/android_market_crawler/README.md

 - Python 3.6+ (tested with 3.7.3)

 ##### Configuration
+Due to constant updates to individual markets, we do not provide guarantees that the tool is working properly at all times.
 As of now, the login functionality for the Google Playstore is not properly implemented.
 As such, you must rely on another tool, such as [this](https://gitlab.com/marzzzello/playstoreapi) to obtain an authentication sub token.